 OpenSSL has categorized the issue as critical, a designation it uses to indicate a vulnerability that “affects common configurations” and is likely exploitable.
-A critical issue may, in their words, lead to “significant disclosure of the contents of server memory,” potentially revealing user details; or it may be easily exploited to compromise server private keys or likely lead to RCE (Remote Code Execution).
+A critical issue may, in their words, lead to “significant disclosure of the contents of server memory,” potentially revealing user details, or it may be easily exploited to compromise server private keys or lead to RCE (Remote Code Execution).
 The exact fixes in OpenSSL 3.0.7 are unknown.
 The update notice does not detail the vulnerability or vulnerabilities.

-OpenSSL is a software library for applications that secure communications over computer networks against eavesdropping or need to identify the party at the other end.
+OpenSSL is a software library for applications that secure communications over computer networks against eavesdropping or ones that need to identify the party at the other end.
 It is widely used by Internet servers, including the majority of HTTPS websites.

 Considering how many applications rely on OpenSSL, the vulnerability may have major consequences for companies of all sizes and industries.
 In preparation for Tuesday's update, it is best to identify which of your systems are impacted and develop a prioritized plan for patching.